schwedenmut/equateplus-moneymoney/README.md

 ## Credits

-Forked from Michael-Beutling as my specific depot requires different mapping.
+Forked from neatc0der, who forked from Michael-Beutling as my specific corporate shares depot requires different mapping which I added to my fork.
-Really all I changed was the mapping - so main credits to go to Michael-Beutling.
+Main credits to go to Michael-Beutling and the others in the fork chain, as I only added functionality for corporate share plans.

 For all changes done by me, the MIT License applies.
 For original license, please visit: https://github.com/Michael-Beutling/equateplus-moneymoney